 Site Choice Criteria

 Choosing an appropriate location for the project involves numerous considerations.
-Some of the factors that could disqualify a particular choice include:
+Some of the factors that may disqualify a particular choice include:

-Determining that the land shouldn’t serve another purpose, such as agricultural production or providing recreational opportunities, is also an essential part of this stage of the project.
-While these considerations might limit the choice of sites, they will help ensure that the final structure is an asset to the surrounding environment, not a detriment to it.
+Determining that the land isn't best suited to another purpose, such as agricultural production or providing recreational opportunities, is also an essential part of this stage of the project.
+While these considerations might limit the choice of sites, they will help ensure that the final structure is an asset rather than detriment to the surrounding environment.

-Traditional architecture has done far too little to consider the effect of local resources such as sunlight and wind on the shape the completed structure should take.
-For example, air conditioning bills are affected by the predominant breezes in the area.
-Areas free of existing trees can incorporate natural sunlight into structures better than can locations in valleys or those with significant overhead vegetation cover.
+Traditional design often fails to consider the effect of the local environmental, such as sunlight and wind, on the shape the completed structure should take.
+For example: air conditioning costs are affected by the predominant breezes in the area, and locations free of existing trees can incorporate natural sunlight into structures better than can locations in valleys or those with significant overhead vegetation cover.